 Wheaton provides many opportunities for students to gain valuable experience as tutors, teachers, and researchers.
-Students undertake fieldwork in Education 240 (Multiple Perspectives on Literacy), Education 250 (Schooling in America), and Education 260 (Teaching and Learning).
-Licensure candidates assist in nearby public school classrooms during pre-practicum experiences associated with Education 385, Education 390, and Education 391.
-In the spring of their senior years, licensure candidates take a teaching methods seminar and engage in full-time student-teaching experiences in which students assume increasing professional responsibility for teaching in a local public school (Education 495 and Education 496).
+Students undertake fieldwork beginning in some introductory courses.
+Licensure candidates assist in nearby public school classrooms during pre-practicum experiences associated with EDUC 385, EDUC 390, and EDUC 391.
+In the spring of their senior years, licensure candidates take a teaching methods seminar and engage in full-time student-teaching experiences in which students assume increasing professional responsibility for teaching in a local public school (EDUC 495 and EDUC 496).